Integrity and

 unfavorable condition for communication.
 If you're preoccupied with thoughts

-from that relationship emotionally and physically as soon as you can.
+withdraw from that relationship emotionally and physically as soon as you can.

 Of course you could be wrong, but you could